 This varies case by case, but yes, with strategic positioning.
 For most people in the marketplace, anything above $3000-5000, you will eventually need to get someone on the phone.
 Anything below $5000, with the right credibility and testimonials, you could without having to get someone on the phone.

 Through High-Income Copywriter, you will be taught every single month in a live virtual class along with like-minded students from all over the world.
 With the Copywriting Secrets training… you will get my most advanced copywriting secrets and persuasion tactics to get people to say yes to you.
 It’s one way that you can learn from me without traveling.
 You can do it from the comfort of your own home and you will be shocked by how powerful and great our community is.
-See you in our first class in September!
+See you in class!